-Adult Christian Sunday school activities lead to a fuller, richer faith journey and more active involvement in the ministry of the church.
+Adult Sunday School classes lead to a fuller, richer faith journey and more active involvement in the ministry of the church.

 Location: Classroom Bldg.
 C202

 The Bible in Depth (BinD) Class is perfect for people who are curious about the Bible and eager to read it carefully and discuss it freely.

 To prepare for class, most participants read the selected book in order to actively participate in class.
 Class members may participate as actively as they wish.

 The class is taught by: